MrWildanMD/meeting-room-booking/README.md

 - Svelte

 # About
-This project is mainly for portofolio, but it can be extendable to use in production, bring own frontend and integrate it with the Go backend, all endpoints are stored under ```routers/``` dir
+This project is mainly for portofolio, but it can be extendable to use in production, bring your own frontend and integrate it with the Go backend, all endpoints are stored under ```routers/``` dir